Ozone-depleting substances

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

-The import of ozone-depleting substances (ODS) is subject to licensing.
-In the context of the Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on the substances that deplete the ozone layer, the Environment Agency issues ODS licences for imports into Great Britain based on applications submitted via the ODS quota, licensing and reporting system.
+The Environment Agency issues ODS licences for imports into Great Britain based on applications submitted via the ODS quota, licensing and reporting system.
 Imports (as well as exports) of controlled substances, referred to hereby as ODS and products and equipment containing or relying on ODS are prohibited.
 However, there are exemptions to this prohibition.
 Below, the responses to the questionnaire focus on the procedures in place for the importation of controlled substances.

 Licensing System:

-A licence is required in case of import or export of ODS.
-Licences are issued by the Environment Agency through the use of webforms hosted on the UK Government website: Ozone-depleting substances: guidance for users, producers and traders - GOV.UK (www.gov.uk).
+https://www.gov.uk/government/collections/ozone-depleting-substances-guidance-for-usershttps://www.gov.uk/government/collections/ozone-depleting-substances-guidance-for-users-producers-and-tradersproducers-and-traders.
 An undertaking applies for the licence using a webform, the Environment Agency process their applications and issues a licence via email.
 A licence is required for the import or export of the substance itself, a mixture containing ODS and a product or equipment containing or relying on ODS.

 The licensing requirement does not apply in rare cases when the ODS goods are imported for no longer than 45 days and are not presented for release for free circulation, destroyed or processed before subsequent re-export.
 Four customs procedures are exempted from the licensing requirement under the 45-day re-export rule.